brandondjango/Sdet-Architect/README.md

 What we have here is a very robust step definition that searching for one case.
 And when you have several of these, they add up to be a strong suite of tests upon extrapolation.

-Personally, I have used this this approach and written 1000+ tests like this for one application.
-When you have somethign like this, it is easy to see trends in functionality, helping you to pin-point bugs and specific behavior.
+Personally, I have used this approach and written 1000+ tests like this for one application.
+When you have something like this, it is easy to see trends in functionality, helping you to pinpoint bugs and specific behavior.

+You can see details of how I do this in [this sample project](https://github.com/brandondjango/API-Automation-Example).

 ---